 - Growth hormone–releasing hormone, GHRH, promotes production of growth hormone, or somatotropin, which has widespread effects on the growth of various tissues in the body.

 - Growth hormone–inhibiting hormone, GHIH, or somatostatin, inhibits production of growth hormone.

 The posterior pituitary, also called neurohypophysis, communicates with the hypothalamus via a bundle of nerve fibers.
-These are essentially hypothalamic neurons with cell bodies located in the hypothalamus while their axons EXTENDED to posterior pituitary.
-These neurons produce hormones, transport them down the stalk, and store them at the nerve terminals within the posterior pituitary, where they wait for a nerve signal to trigger their release.
+These are essentially hypothalamic neurons with cell bodies located in the hypothalamus while their axons extend to posterior pituitary.
+These neurons produce hormones, transport them down the stalk, and store them at the nerve terminals within the posterior pituitary, where they await a nerve signal to trigger their release.
 Two hormones have been identified so far:

 - Vasopressin, also known as antidiuretic hormone, ADH, acts on the kidneys to retain water.

-- Oxytocin causes the uterus to contract during childbirth and stimulates contractions of the milk ducts in lactating women.
+- and oxytocin, which causes the uterus to contract during childbirth, and stimulates contractions of milk ducts in lactating women.